Galileo88/Galileos-Planet-Pack/README.md

 1. GPP is configured to provide atmospheric scattering effects using the third-party mod Scatterer.
 To enable these effects, download and install [Scatterer](https://spacedock.info/mod/141/scatterer/download/0.0324).

-2. If you want to change the Ciroflare for either or both stars in GPP, the images and .cfg files are in the folder,  GPP\GPP_Scatterer\Ciroflares\ [Star]\.
+2. If you want to change the *Ciroflare* for either or both stars in GPP, the images and .cfg files are in the folder,  GPP\GPP_Scatterer\Ciroflares\<Star>\ or, you can easily install one of the [Sunflares Of Maar](https://github.com/JadeOfMaar/sandbox/releases/tag/som.1.2) GPP packs.

 ## Optional High(er) Performance Visuals